NiranjanaJAnand/identify-question-type-using-keras-and-machine-learning/README.md

 # identify-question-type-using-keras-and-machine-learning
 This is a machine learning project to identify the type of question being asked like affirmative(yes/no),what,when and unknown.
+I have used tensorflow ,keras ,embeddings,glove,lstm for this.